-- Promote a market-driven housing program that will help qualified low-income families be successful in obtaining affordable housing and increase the supply of housing choices for such families. - To provide decent, safe and sanitary housing for low and very low-income families while maintaining rent payments at an affordable level. - To provide quality housing in choice neighborhoods that consistently meets or exceeds Housing Quality Standards (HQS) as set forth by HUD. - To ensure that families pay fair and reasonable rents. - To promote fair housing and the opportunity for low- and moderately low-income families of all ethnic backgrounds to experience freedom of housing choice.
+To provide financial resources for decent, safe, and suitable housing for low- to moderately low-income families while maintaining their rent payments at an affordable level.

+- To provide quality housing in choice neighborhoods that consistently meets or exceeds Housing Quality Standards (HQS) as set forth by HUD. - To ensure that families pay fair and reasonable rents. - To promote fair housing and the opportunity for low- and moderately low-income families of all ethnic backgrounds to experience freedom of housing choice. - To promote a housing program that maintains quality service and integrity while providing an incentive to private property owners to rent to low- to moderately low- income families.